wyne-ybanez/personal-portfolio-master/TESTING.md

 3. Check if blue border is `hidden` when viewed on smaller devices
 4. Check if blue border aligns slightly above and behind the 'About Me' Profile Image

+(i) Bug Found where the blue border did not align itself corectly on another laptop (Macbook Air 2015 - 13").
+However, it aligned perfectly on another laptop (Macbook pro 2012 - 13")

 ### About Me - Secondary blue border Comments

 - The blue border appears to be responsive
 - Adopts the appropriate size when checked on [Ami Responsive](http://ami.responsivedesign.is/#)
 - Blue border is nearly coded perfectly.
 Error made with media query.
 - Blue border does not look great on Macbook Air.

-(i) Bug Found where the blue border did not align itself corectly on another laptop (Macbook Air 2015 - 13").
-However, it aligned perfectly on another laptop (Macbook pro 2012 - 13")
+* This bug has not yet been resolved and will be noted in the README file *

 ### Contact Form Bug